Skip to main content

 Commit Module

-While a module can be written in any language, we currently provide some utils for Rust, with the goal of supporting more generalized APIs and simplify development in languages other than Rust.
+While a module can be written in any language, we currently provide some utilities for Rust, with the goal of supporting more generalized APIs and simplify development in languages other than Rust.

 note